neondatabase/website/content/docs/guides/vercel-postgres-transition-guide.md

 ### What changes will I see after the transition?

-After the migration, you will be able to access and manage your existing databases from the Neon Console without needing new login credentials, and all new databases will be created using the Neon integration in the Vercel Marketplace, which will be available starting in November.
+After the migration, you will be able to access and manage your existing databases from the Neon Console without requiring new login credentials, and you will be able to create new databases sing the Neon integration in the Vercel Marketplace, which will be available starting in November.

-Stay tuned for communication about the transition and when you can start accessing your database via the Neon Postgres integration in the Vercel Marketplace and the Neon Console.
+Stay tuned for communication about the transition and when you can start accessing your database via the Neon Console and using Neon's new Vercel Marketplace integration.
+The integration will be available in November.

 ### Can I still create new databases during the transition?

-Yes, you can continue creating new Postgres databases using Vercel Postgres until the transition starts in November.
+Yes, you can continue creating new databases using Vercel Postgres until the transition starts in November.
 After that, new databases will be created using the Neon Postgres integration in the Vercel Marketplace.

 ### What happens to databases created before the transition?

-Any Postgres databases created through Vercel before November will be automatically migrated to Neon Postgres as part of the transition.
+Any Postgres databases created using Vercel Postgres before November will be automatically migrated to Neon Postgres as part of the transition.

 ## Billing questions

 ### How will billing be affected?

-Billing will handled through the Vercel Marketplace.
+Billing will be handled through the Vercel Marketplace.
 You won’t need to manage separate billing for Neon Postgres—everything will stay unified under your Vercel account.

 Pricing and limits will match what you would get if you were using Neon directly instead of through the Vercel Marketplace.
 You will have access to all of Neon's pricing options and plans.

 ###  Will you be automatically transitioned to a particular Neon plan?

-TBD
+Vercel Hobby Plan database will be migrated to the Neon Free Plan.
+Vercel Pro database will be migrated to the Neon Launch plan.
+However, Vercel pricing for the Pro Plan ($20 per month), will still apply.
+This ensures no surprises in pricing during the transition.

 ### How do Vercel Postgres plans compare to Neon plans?